-This workshop provides delegates with practical strategies to motivate their team for optimum performance.
+This virtual workshop provides delegates with practical strategies to motivate their team for optimum performance.

 Motivation is really two words: “motive” and “action”.
 If we want people to act we must give them a motive or a reason to do so.